Applicants and admitted students are invited to join one of our Welcome Days.

 Designed to accommodate a wide range of intellectual and professional interests, Northeastern’s public history program prides itself on:

 Our Boston location allows us to develop a rich set of educational and professional opportunities for students.
 We make good use of its hundreds of historic sites, museums, and landscapes, and ensure that students experience and eventually contribute to these venues.
-Program director Martin Blatt and senior scholar William Fowler have several decades of leadership in the Boston and national public history communities, and leverage their extensive professional networks to place students in places where they will learn and thrive.
+Director Martin Blatt and program faculty have several decades of leadership in the Boston and national public history communities, and leverage their extensive professional networks to place students in places where they will learn and thrive.

 Northeastern’s history faculty prioritizes accessibility, collaboration, and cutting-edge research.
 They have advised or worked on projects close to home, in Massachusetts, Connecticut, and New York, as well as further afield, in Russia, France, and Germany, and they regularly publish and comment in academic and popular settings.

-Students work closely with Northeastern’s Archives and Special Collections to develop digital and physical exhibits and research projects; most recently, we have begun work on memorializing the difficult history of busing and desegregation in Boston.
+Students work closely with Northeastern’s Archives and Special Collections to develop digital and physical exhibits and research projects.
 We also partner with local and national groups to explore controversial historical topics.
-Beginning in 2013, for instance, we worked with the Guantánamo Public Memory Project, a collaboration that culminated in a campus-wide initiative, Confronting Guantánamo, on display March-April 2015.
-In fall 2015, in partnership with the Humanities Action Lab, we will embark on a multi-year exploration of the past, present and future of incarceration.
+Currently, our program is partnering with the Humanities Action Lab for a multi-year exploration of the past, present and future of incarceration, and with the National Park Service to update the history of the Longfellow House – Washington’s Headquarters National Historic Site.

 For complete information on requirements for and policies in the graduate degree programs, please consult the following booklets: